In nearly every aspect of life (both professional and personal), effective communication is crucial to success and happiness.

-Social media is a powerful aid for businesses communicating with customers.
+Social media is a powerful aid for businesses communicating with customers and prospects.
 It also enhances internal collaboration.
 Encourage employees to “like”, comment, and share interesting posts about your organization.
 This sparks conversations, educates employees about something they didn’t know about, and boosts morale.
 You can also embed your social media channels into your intranet, so employees always know what your company is sharing with the public.

 Allow employees to share their interests with each other to create meaningful, work-related conversations.
 This is a great way to combine relationship-building with your business’s goals and philosophies.

 If finding department information difficult, you can’t expect to have effective communication in the workplace.
 Use your intranet to segment teams into digital workspaces, so people and information in those departments are unified.
 It makes life easier for people looking for department-specific information and also for managers, who can instantly communicate with members by sharing documents and sending updates through a notification system.
 You want a system that is direct.
 Communication between directors and team members should be easy.
 And accessing documents, announcements, and people in a department should also be easy.

 A fun little tip to improve workplace communication is to create an internal language.
 This can include acronyms or monikers to describe parts of your company culture or principles.
 It makes talking about work fun—and who doesn’t want this?
 Adding your quirky language keeps things interesting throughout the week and subtly promotes more communication.

 10. Identify a common goal.

 Every organization has a common objective that motivates employees to show up everyday and do their jobs.
 By identifying, clarifying, and reinforcing this objective, you’ll strengthen your staff’s productivity because it’s a reminder of why they joined your organization in the first place.
 Inspire, motivate, and keep teams on track.
 After all, there’s nothing more important for a team than for everyone to be on the same page.